fguiet/anemometer/README.md

 Quite easy :

-* Wire positive and negative 3.7v battery to Wemos (3.3v), Voltage divider, Hall Sensor, TP4056
+* Wire positive and negative 3.7v battery to Wemos (Careful connect to 5v pin, not 3.3v !!), Voltage divider, Hall Sensor, TP4056
 * D2 to output of hall effect sensor
 * A0 to ouput of voltage divider
 * D0 and Reset should be connected (required for deep sleep to work smoothly)